EnterpriseDB/tpa/docs/src/platform-bare.md

 ## Distribution support

-TPAexec will try to detect the distribution running on target instances, and fail if it is not supported.
-TPAexec currently supports Debian (8/9/10; or jessie/stretch/buster), Ubuntu (16.04/18.04/20.04; or xenial/bionic/focal), and RHEL/CentOS/Rocky/AlmaLinux (7.x/8.x) on `bare` instances.
+TPA will try to detect the distribution running on target instances, and fail if it is not supported.
+TPA currently supports Debian (8/9/10; or jessie/stretch/buster), Ubuntu (16.04/18.04/20.04; or xenial/bionic/focal), and RHEL/CentOS/Rocky/AlmaLinux (7.x/8.x) on `bare` instances.